-In this section, we embed our case study in the broader contexts of studies on Malaysia and ICH, with the aim of stimulating heritage studies in Malaysia in general.
-First, we discuss two dilemmas facing the etak industry.
-Second, we critically examine the heritage value of etak salai.
-Finally, we revisit the theoretical framework of the holistic approach to ICH studies.
+In this section, the case study is embedded in the broader contexts of studies on Malaysia and ICH, with the aim of stimulating heritage studies in Malaysia in general.
+First, the discussion of two dilemmas facing the etak industry.
+Second, the examination of the heritage value of etak salai, and finally, revisiting the theoretical framework of the holistic approach to ICH studies.